 So, it’s time to redecorate your home, but you’re not sure what type of theme you want to design.
 Here is a list of some of the best interior designer ideas for you to choose from and learn how to achieve the precise appearance you desire.

 It is much easier to select a designer style for your home or for one room if you know what they look like and which kind of items are included in that particular style.
 Most of the time you will need this knowledge to select furnishings and accessories in the style you desire.
-Some of the styles are easy to achieve with few choices in colors, while others dictate a longer description to get the desired appearance.
+Some of the styles of interior design are easy to achieve with few choices in colors, while others dictate a longer description to get the desired appearance.

 Mid-Century Modern Style

 This design style was popular in the mid-1900’s and is characterized by minimalist silhouettes, natural shapes and refined lines.
 New and creative materials fit into this design category such as plastic, aluminum and plywood.
 The pieces can be arranged in many different configurations to achieve this look.

 The dominant colors of this era and design style include the palettes of earth tones such as tans, golds, grays, off white, light yellow and olive green.
 The brighter versions of the color you are looking for includes bright hues of blue, red, green, peach and more subtle grays, tans and black.
 Use the 60-30-30 rule of 60% base color, 30% secondary color and 10% accent color with no more than a total of 3 to 4 colors.

 The Mid-Century furniture was made with a wooden frame and included one to two colors, but in solids without any ornamentation on them.
 Today, you can encompass wood, fiberglass or metal frames for your couches and chairs with clean straight lines and the only accents would be curved and smooth angles.